annachant/Capstone-Disney-World-Date-and-Attendance-Predictor/README.md

 # Conclusion & Recommendations
 ![banner](https://github.com/annachant/Capstone-Disney-World-Date-and-Attendance-Predictor/blob/main/images/banner5.jpeg)

-Below are a list of recommendations.
+Below is the overall list of recommendations.
 If you are traveling with kids, the rides you go on will be geared more towards children.
 There is also a recommendation for if you are going without kids, and if there is a particular park you want to visit.

 ![recc](https://github.com/annachant/Capstone-Disney-World-Date-and-Attendance-Predictor/blob/main/images/recc.png)